 Getting married is a monumental step, so why not choose a monumental setting?
 At Yosemite National Park, stand outside among granite monoliths and thundering waterfalls, or have your ceremony in an idyllic steeple-topped chapel framed by views of Yosemite Valley.
-Or find amazing alpine vistas around Mammoth Lakes, especially at Mammoth’s summit at 11,000 feet/3,352 meters, easily accessed by an enclosed gondola.
+Or find amazing alpine vistas around Mammoth Lakes, especially at Mammoth’s summit at 11,000 feet, easily accessed by an enclosed gondola.
 At Sequoia & Kings Canyon National Parks, have your wedding party form a human chain around the trunk of a giant sequoia, one of the world’s largest living things.
-Then celebrate at low-key Wuksachi Lodge, or choose from a collection of historic cabins.
+The low-key Wuksachi Lodge features 102 upscale rooms; you can also choose from a collection of historic timber- and tent-style cabins in Grant Grove or opt for rooms at the Cedar Grove Lodge for a more rustic lodging experience.

-Lake Tahoe, with an alpine setting unlike anything else in the world (except maybe Italy’s Lake Como), features sumptuous lodgings at or near the lake, such as the Ritz-Carlton, Lake Tahoe in the Northstar California resort on the lake’s north end.
-In South Lake Tahoe, The Landing, a luxury boutique lodging, is so close the lake that if you toss your bouquet a little too far it’ll end up in the Tahoe blue.
+Lake Tahoe, with an alpine setting unlike anything else in the world (except maybe Italy’s Lake Como), features sumptuous lodgings at or near the lake, such as the Ritz-Carlton, Lake Tahoe in the Northstar California resort on the lake’s north end, and the Resort at Squaw Creek at the base of Squaw Valley Alpine Meadows.
+In South Lake Tahoe, The Landing, a luxury boutique lodging, is so close to the lake that if you toss your bouquet a little too far it’ll end up in the Tahoe blue.

 Southern California has alpine retreats too—with wedding venues to match the scenery.
 Get married on a private beach at a San Bernardino Mountain classic, Lake Arrowhead Resort & Spa.
 Wedding venues at Big Bear Lake, range from rustic retreats to elegant B&Bs and even a paddlewheel boat.

 Along the Central Coast, have a barefoot wedding in the sugar-fine sand of Carmel Beach.
-(It helps that there are plenty of luxury lodgings, like the newly revamped Bernardus Lodge, where you can hold your reception.)
+(It helps that there are plenty of luxury lodgings, like the sumptuous yet relaxing Bernardus Lodge, where you can hold your reception.)

 Along the state’s North Coast, consider tying the knot on an oceanfront bluff at Mendocino Headlands State Park—then head to one of Mendocino’s romantic B&Bs or lodges, like Stanford Inn by the Sea, for a cozy reception and even cozier wedding night.